What Does Jude 1:24 Mean?

 Modern English

-Now to him who is able to keep you from falling and to present you faultless before the presence of his glory with overwhelming joy,
+Now to him who is able to keep you from falling and to present you faultless before the presence of his glory with great joy,

 King James Version